Luke-Chesley/bert-classification-fine-tuned-models/readme.md

 # Training

-The training loop I used was based on this implementation [https://colab.research.google.com/github/NielsRogge/Transformers-Tutorials/blob/master/BERT/Fine_tuning_BERT_(and_friends)_for_multi_label_text_classification.ipynb] which I found linked in the transformers documentation.
+The training loop I used was based on [this implementation](https://colab.research.google.com/github/NielsRogge/Transformers-Tutorials/blob/master/BERT/Fine_tuning_BERT_(and_friends)_for_multi_label_text_classification.ipynb) which I found linked in the transformers documentation.
 It might be sightly outdated and sub-optimal based on the depreciation warnings thrown but it gets the job done.

 # Evaluation